• Skip to primary navigation

 Before slicing the onions, if your eyes are particularly sensitive to onions, pop them into the freezer for 10 minutes.

 When slicing the onions, remove the bottom of the onion, and slice it in half lengthwise.
-Wrap and refrigerate one of the onion halves, and lay the other on a cutting board, facing down.
-Chop off the top, and slice the onion into thin lengths, cutting into the onion lengthwise with a sharp chef's knife.
+Chop off the top and bottom, and slice the onion into thin lengths, cutting into the onion lengthwise with a sharp chef's knife.
 Onions lay flatter in a skillet when sliced in this direction instead of across the width.

-When purchasing Brussel sprouts, buy ones still attached to the stalks if possible.
+When purchasing Brussel sprouts, purchase ones still attached to the stalks if possible.
 They will likely be more fresh than buying them individually.

 Prepping Brussels sprouts is easy.
 Just slice off their bottom nubs, remove any discolored or wilted leaves, and slice in half lengthwise.